CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 * **Persuasion and Bribery**   In persuasion attacks, the social engineer will attempt to trick a person through various methods to divulge critical information or assist the attack in some other means.

 * **Shoulder Surfing** Shoulder surfing occurs when an attacker peers over an unwary user's shoulder as she enters her user name and password.

+## Key things to know about social enginering ##

+* Legit companies don’t request your sensitive information via email
+* Legit companies usually call you by your name
+* Legit companies have domain emails
+* Legit companies know how to spell
+* Legit companies don’t force you to their website
+* Legit companies don’t send unsolicited attachments
+* Legit company links match legitimate URLs

 # What is Cyber Hygiene ?
 Cyber hygiene is the practice of using computer systems and other technological devices to maintain computer system health, keep data safe and well-protected, and improve online security.
 This could involve a routine to ensure identity safety – such as using different passwords for accounts or just a general awareness of potential threats while using technology.